Working analysis · May 2026

 1. Special Ed Edustaff Historical Costs xlsx (658 GL-level rows; sheet Sheet1, columns Year / Budget Unit / Account / Title / YTD Expenses).
 Provided by Dan Trudel, CPA, Assistant Superintendent of Business Services.
 Aggregated by fiscal year and object code: 3116 = HCA, 3110-3115 = substitute / instructional services.
 Year-by-year HCA totals: FY22 $1,586; FY23 $1,332,127; FY24 $2,572,242; FY25 $2,741,165; FY26 YTD $1,944,810.
 Non-HCA SpEd Edustaff totals: FY22 $0.26M; FY23 $0.21M; FY24 $0.41M; FY25 $0.24M; FY26 YTD $0.16M.
 The FY26 figure is partial — the xlsx was generated approximately mid-FY26.
 Source xlsx.

 2. "Improving Outcomes and Equity for Students with Disabilities and Other Students who Struggle" — Troy School District.
 New Solutions K12 (Nathan Levenson, principal), December 2023.
 32-page review based on 130+ stakeholder interviews.
 Page 11 ("Right-Sizing the Para Layer") explicitly recommends reducing paraprofessionals through natural attrition: "fewer paraprofessionals or student support aides will be needed."
-Read the full report.
+Dec 8, 2023 — Improving Outcomes and Equity for Students with Disabilities and Other Students who Struggle.

 3. TSD check register reconciliation, FY11-FY26.
 Total Edustaff disbursements (all purposes — substitute teachers, general staffing, contracted SpEd aides) in FY25 ≈ $5.0M.
 SpEd-coded slice (Sections 4 chart) ≈ $3.0M.
 Remaining ~$2M is general staffing / substitute teachers, distinct from the HCA buildup story. tsd-checkregister repo.